H0TL1N3/MusicClassifierPython/README.md

 ## IMPORTANT: Please Note that the project is not yet complete.
 ### TODO List:
-1. Add models (BERT, NB)...
+1. Add models (BERT, NB)... - currently cannot be pushed
-2. Implement functions that will classify the text.
 ### DONE List:
 1. Basic layout for the app.
 2. Playlist functionality.